cozmobotics/blend-images/README.md

 # blend-images

-Create a slide show of images in a folder with smooth transition between images
+Create a slide show of images with smooth transition between images

 An example output is here: https://youtu.be/OLZAuHpUXRo